Red Bull Records: History

 Red Bull Records was founded by Dietrich Mateschitz in July 2007 with the help of Greg Hammer, as an independent label focused on artist development.

 Red Bull Records expanded its suite of services in 2008 by establishing its Publishing division, representing songwriters and producers such as John Feldmann (5 Seconds of Summer), Charlie Shuffler (Lil Yachty, Trippie Redd), Eric Aukstikalnis (Dolly Parton, Galantis) and LordQuest (SiR, ScHoolboy Q).

 The label's first major success was in 2011 when Awolnation released their debut album Megalithic Symphony.
 The album went on to become platinum certified and featured the song “Not Your Fault” which is gold certified and the band's most notable single "Sail", which is diamond certified in the U.S. and has been certified platinum and gold in multiple countries.
-The single spent 79 weeks on the Billboard Hot 100 charts, making it the third longest single ever to stay on the Hot 100, surpassed only by Glass Animals "Heat Waves", Imagine Dragons’ "Radioactive" and The Weeknd's "Blinding Lights".
+The single spent 79 weeks on the Billboard Hot 100 charts, making it the fourth longest single ever to stay on the Hot 100, surpassed only by Glass Animals "Heat Waves", Imagine Dragons’ "Radioactive" and The Weeknd's "Blinding Lights".
 The band’s sophomore release, Run, came in 2015 and included No. 1 hit “Hollow Moon (Bad Wolf)” as well as Top 5 tracks “I Am” and “Woman Woman.”

 Red Bull Records' first international signing was Scottish rock band Twin Atlantic.
 The band has released four studio albums to date with the label: Vivarium, Free, Great Divide and GLA, and the band made their BBC national TV debut on Later… with Jools Holland on October 4, 2016.

 In 2013, the label signed its first metalcore band Beartooth.
 The band was formed in 2012 by frontman Caleb Shomo in Columbus, OH, and has released five studio albums on Red Bull Records: Disgusting, Aggressive, Disease, Below, and The Surface.
 Beartooth won the Metal Hammer Award for Best Breakthrough Band of 2016 and the Loudwire Award for Breakthrough Artist of the Year 2017, and the Heavy Music Awards for Best International Artist in 2022.
 In 2024, Beartooth's single "In Between" was certified Platinum in the United States.
 In October 2023, Beartooth released their fifth studio album, The Surface, which debuted at #1 on Luminate and Billboard Hard Rock Albums chart, #5 on Billboard’s Album Sales chart and #42 on the Billboard 200 chart, before embarking on their most successful North American headline tour to date.
-In November 2023, Beartooth earned their first #1 on Billboard’s Mainstream Rock Airplay chart for their song “Might Love Myself” off of their album The Surface.
-In May of the following year, they scored their second #1 on Billboard’s Mainstream Rock Airplay chart for The Surface single, “I Was Alive”.
+In November 2023, Beartooth earned their first #1 on Billboard's Mainstream Rock Airplay chart for their song "Might Love Myself" off of their album The Surface.
+In May of the following year, they scored their second #1 on Billboard’s Mainstream Rock Airplay chart for The Surface single, "I Was Alive".
 In September 2024, they released The Surface (Deluxe Edition) featuring new single “ATTN.” accompanied by an official music video.